Lancaster Crematorium

 Lancaster Crematorium is a historic crematorium located at Greenwood Cemetery in Lancaster, Lancaster County, Pennsylvania.

+History

-It was built in 1884, and is a one-story, brick building in the Late Gothic Revival style.
+The Crematorium was built in 1884, and is a one-story, brick building in the Late Gothic Revival style.

 It measures 48 feet by 32 feet and has a moderately pitched gable roof.

 It was added to the National Register of Historic Places in 1983.